MaQi-math/maqi-math.github.io/_pages/NablaSeminar.md

 ## Grad Analysis Seminar at Rutgers University

-Grad Analysis $\nabla$ Seminar is a graduate seminar at Rutgers University, Department of Mathematics, Orgnized by Qi Ma since Nov.
+Grad Analysis \(\nabla\) Seminar is a graduate seminar at Rutgers University, Department of Mathematics, Orgnized by Qi Ma since Nov.
 2024.

 Those who wish to receive e-mails for latest information of the seminar may subscribe to our mail-list by sending "Subscribe" to <grad_analysis-join@email.rutgers.edu> or you could contact Qi Ma at <qi.ma@rutgers.edu>.